 Choosing a Domain Name

-What domain names affect for SEO
+What do domain names affect for SEO?

 Google uses the domain as a brand signal, not a keyword signal.
 A domain that matches a search query does not rank higher because of that match.
-Google’s Exact Match Domain update in 2012 removed the automatic ranking advantage that keyword-stuffed domains had previously carried.
+Google’s Exact Match Domain update in 2012 removed the automatic ranking advantage that keyword-stuffed domains had previously carried.1

 What the domain does affect: